awslabs/aws-crt-swift/docs/dev_guide.md

 /* DO NOT DO THIS */
 func callCFunctionWithCallback() {
-  /* Retain will increment the ref count */ let userData = SwiftObjectCore() c_function_with_callback(COptionsStruct(callback: callbackFromC, userData: &userData));
+  let userData = SwiftObjectCore() c_function_with_callback(COptionsStruct(callback: callbackFromC, userData: &userData));
   /* user_data will be destroyed here and C will have a dangling pointer to it */